Iman-yazdanpanah/Pairwise_cardiac/README.md

 ## 2. Training and validation
 To tain run the main_cfcn.py and change the neccessary arguments.

-Once the model is trained, validate it by changing the only-val argument.
+Once the model is trained, validate it by changing the `only-val` argument.

+If ypu want to get the prediction masks use `val_all` argument.

 # ANTIALIAS error
 If you encounter this error, install pillow with version's bellow 10.0